Food Scraps Management

 - Is there support and cooperation from neighboring businesses or residences?

 - Do you have or need approval from your local enforcement agency for your composting operation?
 Please see Do I need a permit to compost food scraps? below.

 - What is the volume and type of food scraps being composted?
-The volume or weight of food scraps will determine the style of the compost system you use.
-If cardboard makes up a significant amount of your trash, consider recycling options first unless you need the cardboard as a carbon source or bulking material for aeration during the compost process.
+The volume of food scraps will determine the style of the compost system you use.
+If cardboard makes up a significant amount of your trash, consider recycling options first unless you need the cardboard as a carbon source or bulking material during the compost process.
 Remember that waxed corrugated cardboard is compostable.
 Although incidental meat scraps may not be problematic, send larger quantities of meat and grease to a renderer to avoid odor and vector problems.
-Also, if you plan to compost post-consumer scraps (plate scrapings), effective signage for patrons and staff is necessary to help them place the appropriate materials in designated bins.
+Also, if you plan to compost post-consumer scraps, effective signage for patrons and staff is necessary to help them place the appropriate materials in designated bins.

 Before starting an on-site compost project, you should contact your local waste hauler and/or recycling coordinator to determine if there is an existing or planned food scrap collection program in your area.

 Why is food scraps composting different than other types of composting?

 Food scraps can be heavier and become putrescible as it begins to decompose.
 To avoid odor or health and safety concerns, food scraps should be collected frequently and composted in a timely and efficient manner.
 This can be a particular challenge for commercial establishments that produce food scraps daily.